About Heligeom

 Heligeom aims at characterizing, manipulating and assembling structural units with a screw organization,

-and in which the structural units may be individual proteins or protein hetero-multimers.
+in which the structural units may be individual proteins or protein hetero-multimers.

 Screw & Helical Parameters